top of page

 This program offers 50, 18–21-year-old young women insights, skill development, and connections across industries while providing businesses the opportunity to learn from this demographic.

-During school holidays, we will collaborate with 5 different companies over a week, this will take place during (1) February half-term, (2) Easter holidays, (3) Summer holidays and (4) October half-term.
-Each company will take responsibility for one of the five days.
+During school holidays, we will collaborate with a range of different companies to run Careers Days.
+They take place during February half-term, Easter holidays, Summer holidays and October half-term.

 This program offers a unique opportunity for companies to inspire the next generation while providing valuable real-world experience to young women.